eqbal/crystal_coin/README.md

 Straight forward implementation.
 We just create a `CrystalCoin::Block::Transaction` object and add the transaction to the `uncommitted_transactions` array using `Blockchain#add_transaction`.

-Now you must be asking yourself: where do people get `CrystalCoins` from?
-Nowhere, yet.
-There’s no such thing as a `CrystalCoin` yet, because not one coin has been created and issued yet.
-To create new coins, people have to _mine_ new blocks of `CrystalCoin`.

 At the moment, the transactions are initially stored in a pool of `uncommitted_transactions`.
 The process of putting the unconfirmed transactions in a block and computing Proof of Work (PoW) is known as the _mining_ of blocks.
-Once the nonce satisfying our constraints is figured out, we can say that a block has been mined, and the block is put into the blockchain.
+Once the `nonce` satisfying our constraints is figured out, we can say that a block has been mined, and the block is put into the blockchain.

 In `CrystalCoin`, we’ll use the simple Proof-of-Work algorithm we created earlier.
 To create a new block, a miner’s computer will have to:

-- Find the last block in the `chain`
+- Find the last block in the `chain`.
-- Find uncommitted_transactions (`uncommitted_transactions`)
+- Find pending transactions (`uncommitted_transactions`).
-- Create a new block using `Block.next`
+- Create a new block using `Block.next`.
-- Add the mined block to `chain` array
+- Add the mined block to `chain` array.
-- Clean up `uncommitted_transactions` array
+- Clean up `uncommitted_transactions` array.

 So to implement `/mine` end-point, let's first implement the above steps in `Blockchain#mine`: